 Augmented Reality in Online Learning

 Augmented Reality (AR) is a technology that superimposes computer-generated images and animations on top of real-world views.
-Its best-known use to the general public is probably the Pokémon Go game, in which players use their smartphone cameras to view their surroundings and try to catch Pokémon that are superimposed there by the software.
+Its best-known use to the general public is probably the Pokémon GO game, in which players use their smartphone cameras to view their surroundings and try to catch Pokémon that are superimposed there by the software.

 AR is different from VR (Virtual Reality).
 In VR, the user wears a headset that shuts them off from their surroundings and is immersed in an entirely computer-generated world.
 VR simulations are very useful in education, though the hardware can be expensive, and the cost of developing VR simulations can be high.

 The 2 Main Types of AR: Marker-Based & Location-Based

-Location-based AR doesn’t need markers; instead, it used a device’s GPS to establish the user’s location and creates AR objects there.
+Location-based AR doesn’t need markers.
+Instead, it used a device’s GPS to establish the user’s location and creates AR objects there.
 The software also uses the device’s accelerometer and compass so that you can ‘look around’ to see the AR objects in your vicinity.
-Pokémon Go is an example of location-based AR.
+Pokémon GO is an example of location-based AR.

 Using Augmented Reality in Your Learning Programs